guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

 ---
-title: "Centering and Scaling 2D Generative Art"
+title: "Centering and Scaling"
-date: 2022-12-23
+date: 2022-12-27
 draft: false
 ---

 The function I'm sharing here is probably my most used piece of code when it comes to making generative art.
-It shows up in practically every project I've worked on.
-Most of the time, I use it to center and set margins for a piece after it's generated during rendering (but there are many other scenarios where it's useful as well).
+It shows up in practically every project I've worked on, and originated from my plotter practice.
+Most of the time, I use it to center and set margins for a piece after it's generated during rendering (but there are many other scenarios where it's useful as well that I'll show below).

 Centering, scaling, and setting margins on 2D generative art is something I see a lot of new generative artists struggle with, so I'm sharing